Short-Term Enterprise Allowance

 To apply for the Short-Term Enterprise Allowance, complete application form STEA 1 (pdf).

 The Enterprise Officer or Case Officer will look at your business proposal and may discuss certain aspects of it with you and the Enterprise Officer in your Local Development Company.
-You must not take up self-employment until you get written approval from the LDC or Department of Social Protection.
+You must not take up self-employment until you get written approval from the LDC or Department of Employment Affairs and Social Protection.

 If you are accepted on to the Short-Term Enterprise Allowance, you must register as self-employed with the Revenue Commissioners.
 You can find more information on self-employment from Revenue.